-Arestin Local Antibiotic
+Arestin Antibiotic for Gums

 Even though scaling and root planing removes a great deal of bacteria that cause periodontal infection, the instruments used during this mechanical procedure can’t always reach the bacteria that hide in the bottom of pockets or in difficult-to-reach areas.
 That’s why we often decide to use a locally administered antibiotic such as Arestin® in conjunction with your scaling & root planing treatment.